Ol' Clip-Clop

-Ol' Clip-Clop: A Ghost Story is a 2013 book by Patricia McKissack about John Leep, a stingy landlord, who cheats a tenant but then gets his come-uppance.
+Ol' Clip-Clop: A Ghost Story is a 2013 children's picture book written by Patricia McKissack and illustrated by Eric Velásquez.
+It is about John Leep, a stingy landlord, who cheats a tenant but then gets his come-uppance.

 Reception

 Booklist, reviewing Ol' Clip-Clop, wrote "The expert pacing, attention-grabbing sound effects make this a winner, not to mention an ending featuring the kind of quick revelation that will have your whole audience of kids screaming and your storyteller laughing. ..
 The extreme darkness in many of the scenes, though adding to the creepiness, might present some challenges for large groups, so plan your (spooky) lighting accordingly." and the School Library Journal recommended it "for storytellers who want to actively engage their audiences."

 The Horn Book Magazine found "The dark, muted shades of Velasquez’s oil paintings enhance the hair-raising text."